 Is there a link between mood, rest, and recovery?

-If you’ve ever struggled with a chronically low mood, you have likely also struggled with sleep.
-Depression and sleep are so interconnected that both fatigue during the day and insomnia (difficulty sleeping at night) are much more prevalent in people who are depressed [1].
-Plus, poor sleep can actually increase one’s risk of experiencing a depressive episode [1].
+If you’re researching “how does sleep affect mental health?” chances are, you’ve struggled with both.
+Mental health and sleep are so interconnected that both fatigue during the day and difficulty sleeping at night are much more prevalent in people who struggle with mood [1].
+Plus, poor sleep can actually increase the risk of experiencing mood imbalance issues [1].

-When an electroencephalogram (EEG) is used to measure sleep, patients with depression often experience difficulty reaching deep, rapid eye movement (REM) sleep, changes in sleep continuity, and impaired non-REM sleep [1].
+When an electroencephalogram (EEG) is used to measure sleep, patients with mood struggles often experience difficulty reaching deep, rapid eye movement (REM) sleep, impaired non-REM sleep, and struggle with sleep continuity [1].

 How can I support my mood and feel more rested?